- The models and data can be found on the EBRAINS Cellular Level Simulation Platform and via the EBRAINS Knowledge Graph

 Benefits to the Community

-- Model use: If you simply want to use some of the results of our work (e.g. take a human pyramidal neuron for a spin, reveal its computational significance) you can go to the Brain Simulation Platform and run one of the models.
+Model use: If you simply want to use some of the results of our work (e.g. take a human pyramidal neuron for a spin, reveal its computational significance) you can go to the EBRAINS Cellular Level Simulation Platform and run one of the models.
 Alternatively, you can download data and models as indicated in the Resources box.